tbogdala/filefreezer/README.md

 * flag: encrypt files
 * flag: hash on start instead of just checking mod time
 * flag: verbosity level
+* flag: safetey level for database -- currently it is tuned to be very safe, but a non-zero chance of db corruption on power loss or crash. docs for sqlite say "in practice, you are more likely to suffer a catastrophic disk failure or some other unrecoverable hardware fault" but this should be tunable via command line.

 * make sure it only adds files automatically, not symlinks